tribblix/build/patches/openjdk23/README.txt

 * illuminate doesn't work
 * test suite doesn't run at all

+23+24

+Saw build failures with jobs=8:
+There is insufficient memory for the Java Runtime Environment to continue.
+(This has been seen in both the bootstrap compiler and the newly built compiler, so I don't think it's a recent code change, but is more likely related to changes in the build process.)

 23+23

 JLine updated, our patch no longer needed (or useful).